hermansahni/hswebsite/content/publication/ibr2018/index.md

 ---
-title: "The Impact of Firm Financial Efficiency on Executive Compensation of United States Apparel Stores Industry"
+title: "The Impact of Firm Financial Efficiency on Executive Compensation"
 subtitle: An Application of Panel Data Envelopment Analysis

 authors: